delawaremathguy/ShoppingList/README.md

 * Why not let the user drag the Locations around to reset the order?
 Well, it's partly the SwiftUI visual problem with .onMove() mentioned below, but persisting the order the way I'd like to do (using visitationOrder markers) has a few wrinkles that seem to conflict with SwiftUI's @FetchRequest.
 * What happens to ShoppingItems in a Location when a Location is deleted?
 The items are not deleted, but simply moved to the Unknown Location.

+* The fourth tab is an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
+This timer will be (optionally) paused when the app goes inactive (e.g., if you get a phone call while you're shopping), although the default is to not pause it when going inactive.
+(See Development.swift to change this default.)

-Finally, there is a fourth tab for "development-only" purposes, that allows wholesale loading of sample data, removal of all data, offloading data for later use, and changing the sectioned-display of the shopping list.
+* Finally, there is a  tab for "development-only" purposes, that allows wholesale loading of sample data, removal of all data, offloading data for later use, and changing the sectioned-display of the shopping list.
 It's easier to make changes and see them here, rather than hunt through the source code to make these changes (although there is plenty of commentary in the source code).

 So, if you plan to play with or use this app, the app will start with an empty shopping list and an almost-empty location list (it will contain the sacred "Unknown Location"); from there you can create your own shopping items and locations associated with those items.
 Alternatively,  go straight  to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.